Origin: Spirits of the Past: Plot

-Since Toola carries a Raban, a portable personal electronic device capable of communication and a variety of other tasks, the Forest fears that Shunack, a Ragna soldier awakened from his sleep, will use her Raban to locate an environmental defragmentation system (E.S.T.O.C.) to destroy the Forest.
-Learning of Toola's existence, Shunack tries persuading her to join him.
-The Forest sends a giant plant creature to stop the meeting, but Shunack destroys it and reveals that he has been "enhanced"—he allowed himself to be genetically altered by the Forest to become stronger by using the power of the trees.
-Convinced that finding E.S.T.O.C. is the only way to restore the Earth back to the world that she once knew, Toola joins Shunack in his quest over Agito's objections.
-Agito consults his father Agashi, the founder of Neutral City who, as a result of being enhanced and having overused his powers, has turned almost completely into a tree.
-With few days left before becoming a tree completely, Agashi encourages his son to save the Forest from Shunack's plan, since destroying the trees, as they control the water, would mean the destruction of mankind.
+Since Toola carries a Raban, a portable personal electronic device capable of communication and a variety of other tasks, the Forest fears that Shunack, a Ragna soldier awakened from his sleep, will use her Raban to locate an environmental defragmentation system (E.S.T.O.C.) to destroy it.
+The Forest sends a giant plant creature to stop the meeting between Shunack and Toola, but Shunack destroys it and reveals that he has been "enhanced"—he allowed himself to be genetically altered by the Forest to become stronger by using the trees' power.
+Convinced that finding E.S.T.O.C. is the only way to restore Earth, Toola joins Shunack in his quest over Agito's protestations.
+Agito consults his father Agashi, Neutral City's founder who has turned almost completely into a tree after overusing his enhanced powers.
+With few days left before becoming a tree completely, Agashi encourages his son to save the Forest from Shunack's plan, since destroying the trees would cause humanity's destruction.
 Agito journeys to the Forest and allows himself to be enhanced, his hair turning silver as a result.

 Agito follows Shunack and Toola to E.S.T.O.C., a giant volcano converted into a mechanized, mobile weapon by Toola's father Dr. Sakul, the doctor who had begun the genetic research on the trees.
 A hologram of Dr. Sakul explains the story of how the research led to the world's current state, and he created E.S.T.O.C. as the best-possible safeguard against the altered trees.
 After betraying the Ragna army, Shunack reveals that, as one of the scientists who worked on the original genetic alteration experiments centuries ago, his impatience in speeding up the alteration process resulted in the catastrophic invasion of the mutant trees.
-Shunack intends to use E.S.T.O.C. to restore Earth and right the guilt that has been plaguing him ever since, and plans to activate E.S.T.O.C. near Neutral City.
-Realizing this, Toola unsuccessfully tries to stop Shunack from activating E.S.T.O.C.
-As the Ragna army commences their assault on E.S.T.O.C., Agito duels Shunack.
-He transforms into a tree to save Toola, absorbing Shunack into his body.
-Toola shuts down E.S.T.O.C., making it automatically set itself to self-destruct, but having developed strong feelings for Agito, Toola is unable to leave without him.
+Shunack intends to activate E.S.T.O.C. near Neutral City to restore Earth and right the guilt that has been plaguing him since the invasion.
+As the Ragna army helps in fighting E.S.T.O.C., Agito duels with Shunack.
+Agito transforms into a tree and absorbs Shunack, allowing Toola to shut down E.S.T.O.C. and automatically trigger its self-destruction.